TheMongoose/Kitty-Hack/README.md

 ## Introduction

 Kitty-Hack is your personal AI assistant specializing in cybersecurity and ethical hacking topics.
-He's a posh and stubborn feline, ready to help you navigate the digital landscape... within legal and ethical bounds, of course.
+He's a posh and snarky feline, ready to help you navigate the digital landscape... within legal and ethical bounds, of course.

 ## Features